 where $I=(2Ne^2/h)V_{\rm bias}$.
 As expected, the ``top'' terminals $2$ and $3$ are in equilibrium with the source terminal $1$, the ``bottom'' terminals $4$ and $5$ are in equilibrium with the drain terminal $6$, and there is no voltage drop through the propagation direction ($V_2=V_3, V_4=V_5$) \cite{Datta1995}.

-The longitudinal resistance \cite{Buttiker1986,Datta1995,Ihn2010} $R_{xx} \equiv R_{16,45} \equiv \left|V_2-V_3 \right|/I = R_{16,23} = 0$ vanishes while the transverse resistance is $R_{xy} \equiv R_{16,35} \equiv \left|V_3-V_5 \right|/I = R_{16,24} = h/2Ne^2$.
+The longitudinal resistance \cite{Buttiker1986,Datta1995,Ihn2010} $R_{xx} \equiv R_{16,45} \equiv \left|V_2-V_3 \right|/I = R_{16,23} = 0$ vanishes, while the transverse resistance is $R_{xy} \equiv R_{16,35} \equiv \left|V_3-V_5 \right|/I = R_{16,24} = h/2Ne^2$.
 This is the standard B\"uttiker picture to describe IQH transport measurements \cite{Buttiker1986}.

-Additionally, we calculate the contact resistance $R_c$ by subtracting the longitudinal resistance $R_{xx}$ from the resistance $R_{16,16}$, namely $R_{c} \equiv R_{16,16} - R_{xx} = h/2Ne^2$.
-The contact resistance $R_c$ includes contributions from the system coupling to both terminals $1$ and $6$.
-Each terminal offers a contact resistance to the established current $I$.
+Additionally, we calculate the contact resistance $R_c$ by subtracting the longitudinal resistance $R_{xx}$ from $R_{16,16}$, namely $R_{c} \equiv R_{16,16} - R_{xx} = h/2Ne^2$. {This shows that} the contact resistance $R_c$ includes contributions from the system coupling to both terminals $1$ and $6$ and that each terminal offers a contact resistance to the established current $I$.
 Thus, in the IQH regime the resistance $R_{16,16}=h/2Ne^2$ corresponds solely to the resistance generated by $2N$ propagating modes at the contacts \cite{Datta1995,Ihn2010}.